facebook/stylex/apps/docs/blog/2023-12-05-introducing-stylex.md

 compile-time tooling to bridge it with the performance and scalability of static CSS.
 However, StyleX is not just another compiler-based CSS-in-JS library.
-StyleX has been carefully designed to meet the requirements of large application, reusable component libraries, and statically typed codebases.
+StyleX has been carefully designed to meet the requirements of large applications, reusable component libraries, and statically typed codebases.

 1. StyleX supports an expressive subset of CSS.
 It avoids complex selectors and guarantees no specificity conflicts in the generated CSS.